Metacor/Minecraft-Speedrun-Guide/readme.md

 <br/>

 ## The Overworld, Part 2
-*Find the Location of a Stronghold → Enter it and Navigate to the Portal Room → Enter The End*
+*Find the Location of a Stronghold → Enter the Stronghold, and Navigate to the Portal Room → Enter The End*

 **Triangulation**
 * Axis Calculated for Triangulation